chengpeiquan/bassist/packages/eslint/README.md

 This package exports some presets, which can be imported via named.

+### @bassist/eslint

+Most functionality is exported by the main package.

 |  Category  |                                Named                                |
 | :--------: | :-----------------------------------------------------------------: |
 |   define   |     defineConfig, defineFlatConfig, FlatESLintConfigItem, Rules     |